manas-droid/scrapping/README.md

-# scrapping A template for web scrapping
+# A template for web scrapping